Skip to content

 • src/skylattice/runtime/, src/skylattice/governance/, and core schema paths are intentionally outside the automatic radar promotion path.

-• The runtime does not depend on GitHub to exist, but the radar workflow depends on GITHUB_TOKEN for discovery.
+• The runtime does not depend on GitHub or GitLab to exist, but live radar discovery depends on explicit provider credentials such as GITHUB_TOKEN or GITLAB_TOKEN.

 Observability